Jewel Of The Seas current position

 Shipboard dining options - Food and Drinks

-The kitchen onboard Jewel of the Seas is consistently fine.
 The main dining venue, especially at dinner, is where nearly half the cruise liner is ordering and eating simultaneously.
 The service is first-class in all zones.
 The Tides Dining Room is ship's 2-level main restaurant, decorated with a moonlight and tide romantic theme.
 Food is nicely presented and well prepared.
 The elegant room features tables on two levels and wonderful views of the vessel's wake.
 The menu offers several choices of salads, starters, soups, main courses, cheese, and desserts.
 The Windjammer Cafe is Jewel's main buffet venue.
 It is open for breakfast, lunch, afternoon snacks and informal dinner.
 Numerous stations serve up pasta, burgers, salads, and sweets.
 Portofino and Chops Grille are ship's alternative restaurants.
 Chops is a steakhouse venue with an open kitchen.
 Enjoyable as Chops is, the real highlight of Jewel's onboard dining is Portofino with favorites including tiger shrimp risotto and spaghetti with lobster sauce.
 Both Chops Grille and Giovanni’s Table levy a per-person service fee.

 Follows the complete list of Jewel of the Seas restaurants and food bars.

 - Tides Restaurant (1112-seat aft Dining Room has a small private dining room (Shoreside).

 - Windjammer Cafe Lido buffet restaurant (680-seat, offers Early Breakfast at 6:30 a.m., Breakfast between 7-11:30 am, Lunch 11.30-3:30 pm, and Dinner 6.30-9 pm)

 - Chops Grille (86-seat specialty restaurant; reservations recommended)